benmvp/slides/2022/connecttech/webdev.md

 - I'm really hoping you had a chance to catch Scott's Flexbox & Grid talk
   - It was right in this room _before_ lunch at 11:30
 - He showed us how we can use both Flexbox & CSS Grid effectively
+  - It was crazy how modern it was vs what we were doing 20 years ago

 =====
 <!-- .slide: data-background="url(../../img/webdev/celso-405219-unsplash.jpg) no-repeat center" data-background-size="cover" -->